coverclock/com-diag-hazer/README.md

 * csvmeter - meters lines from a gpstool CSV file based on interarrival times.
 * csvplayback - playback a stored CSV file, forward JSON to a UDP endpoint.
 * tracker - capture CSV with gpstool, forward JSON to an UDP endpoint, with peruse and hups.
-* wheatstone - like tracker, but uses a Digi XBEE 3 LTE-M radio over a serial port.

 ## Differential GNSS (Tumbleweed)